Instant Pot Crack Chicken

 Why is my crack chicken so watery?

-This is usually the result of using chicken breast for the recipe or too much broth.
-This can be fixed, in two ways.
-First, after cooking the chicken, set aside some of the liquid, so that when you add the shredded chicken back to the pot, you can control the liquid-to-chicken ratio.
-It’s better to add it back little by little, this way you can control the volume of liquid used.
+This is usually the result of adding too much broth.
+This can be fixed in two ways.
+First, after cooking the chicken, set aside some of the liquid so that when you add the shredded chicken back to the pot, you can control the liquid-to-chicken ratio.
+It’s better to add it back gradually so you can control the amount of liquid used.

 More Instant Pot recipes: